numspot/terraform-provider-numspot/docs/resources/security_group.md

 Read-Only:

-- `account_id` (String) The account ID that owns the source or destination security group.
 - `security_group_id` (String) The ID of a source or destination security group that you want to link to the security group of the rule.